-To promote language and culture study at an early age, Washington and Lee has implemented a program whereby students in area elementary and middle schools can enroll in French, Spanish, Italian, Chinese, and Japanese not-for-credit classes taught by student volunteers from the University.
+To promote language and culture study at an early age, Washington and Lee has implemented a program whereby students in area elementary and middle schools can enroll in French, Spanish, German, Italian, Chinese, and Japanese not-for-credit classes taught by student volunteers from the University.

 For three weeks in June and July, Washington and Lee University hosts the full-immersion French, German, and Spanish Virginia Governor's Foreign Language Academies.